OctopusDeploy/blog/blog/2024-10/inside-devops-felix-brunet-girard/index.md

 Currently, I’m with TELUS Health, working both with on-prem and cloud applications, so there are different technologies to learn.
 I enjoy implementing new tools to help meet the needs of our developers and architects.

-**What are some DevOps best practices you or your organization have implemented?**
+**What are some DevOps best practices your organization has implemented?**

 *Félix:* We’ve implemented a “golden pipeline”, which is a reusable template for building and deploying applications.
 With the use of Octopus for CD, we’ve standardized our deployment processes and made them repeatable, which saves us time and provides stability.